kartikayuni/errorist-bootstrap/kontent/manual/readme/index.md

-- `name:` key should contain a fall-back name which will be displayed should there be no author's page (`kontent/authors/<ID>/index.md`) for a particular `.Language`, or the `.Title` of such page be not defined.
+- `name:` key should contain a fall-back name which will be displayed should there be no author's page (`kontent/authors/<ID>/index.md`) for a particular `.Language`, or should the `.Title` of such page be not defined.

 - `image:` can be either local (the path should be relative to `<PROJECT DIR>/static`) or an URL, as in example below